gschmutz/stream-processing-workshop/05f-stream-data-integration-with-s3/README.md

-# IoT Data Ingestion - Moving Data from Kafka to Object Storage
+# Ingest IoT Vehicle Data - Moving Data from Kafka to Object Storage

 In this workshop we will see how we can use Kafka Connect to move data from the Kafka topic with the Raw events (`truck_position`) to Object Storage.